Ellie Goulding: 2022–2023: Higher Than Heaven and "Miracle"

-2024–present: Collaborations and upcoming music
+2024–present: Collaborations and I Know Too Much

 On 18 April 2024, Goulding surprise released a remixed version of her song "Brightest Blue" in collaboration with Nature, with the purpose of using the royalties of the song to help environmental causes.
-On 28 Apri, during a one-night-only concert at the Royal Albert Hall, Goulding performed a new song titled, "Easy To Love Me", and hinted that it would be part of her upcoming sixth studio album as she stated that she was working on new music.
-On 30 April Goulding shared that she was working with producer Jack Rochon for her sixth studio album via her Instagram stories.

-After the immense success of their third collaboration, Goulding and Harris hinted the possibility of working together again.
-On 9 July Harris teased his new collaboration with Goulding in Ibiza.
-On 19 July the date of release, the title and artwork of the single were announced by Harris.
-On 25 July the duo performed the single for the first time live in Ibiza.
-On 26 July the music duo released their fourth collaboration "Free".
-Goulding provided the lead vocals for Starsmith's comeback single, "Leave Me Slowly", which was released on 16 August.
+During a one-night-only concert at the Royal Albert Hall on 28 April, Goulding performed a new song titled "Easy to Love Me", and hinted that it would be part of her sixth studio album as she stated that she was working on new music.
+On 9 July, Harris teased his new collaboration with Goulding in Ibiza, Spain.
+After its title and cover artwork were announced, they performed the single for the first time live in Ibiza.
+On 26 July, the duo released their fourth collaboration single, "Free".
+Goulding also provided the lead vocals for Starsmith's single "Leave Me Slowly", released on 16 August.
+On 8 May, Four Tet teased a new single with Goulding on his social media, titled "In My Dreams".
+Released on 9 September, it marks their fifth collaboration and first since the Grammy-nominated remix of "Easy Lover".
+Goulding and J Balvin's remix of DJ Hugel's single "I Adore You" was released on 15 November.

-On 8 May 2024, Four Tet teased a new single with Goulding on his social media, titled "In My Dreams".
-It marks their fifth collaboration and first since the Grammy-nominated remix of "Easy Lover".
-The single was released on 9 September 2024.
-On 7 October DJ Hugel teased an upcoming remix of his hit single "I Adore You" with Goulding and J Balvin.
-Goulding and Balvin's remix of the song was officially released on 15 November.
-On 2 December, during a press conference, before her performance at the sold-out Top of the Mountain opening concert in Ischgl, Austria, Goulding was interviewed by The Sun, and she revealed that her sixth studio album would be "very personal", and stated that she has a classical album set to be released.
-On 29 December Goulding joined DJ and producer Anyma as a surprise guest to perform on his Sphere residency in Las Vegas to debut an unreleased song, titled "Hypnotized".
-The song was released on 10 January 2025 to widespread critical acclaim, with Goulding's vocal performance achieving unanimous praise by music critics.

-On 29 April it was announced that Goulding would serve as the narrator, and music composer, alongside Jim Fairfield, of environmental documentary Bee Wild, directed by Rebecca and Josh Tickell.
+During a press conference on 2 December, Goulding interviewed with The Sun newspaper; she revealed that her sixth studio album would be "very personal", stating that she had a classical album set to be released.
+On 29 December, Goulding joined DJ Anyma's Sphere residency in Paradise, Nevada as a surprise guest to perform and debut an unreleased song, titled "Hypnotized".
+Released on 10 January 2025, it was met general acclaim, with Goulding's vocal performance achieving unanimous praise by music critics.
+On 29 April, it was announced that Goulding would serve as the narrator and music composer alongside Jim Fairfield of environmental documentary, Bee Wild, directed by Rebecca and Josh Tickell.
 The documentary premiered on 5 June at the SXSW London film festival.
-On 6 June Goulding collaborated with DJs Marshmello and AVAION on the House single "Save My Love" which was met with favourable reviews.
-On 10 June it was announced that Goulding will contribute with the closing theme song for the dark fantasy anime series Clevatess, with the original song "Destiny".
-The track was later released as a single on 12 November.
+A day later, Goulding collaborated with DJs Marshmello and Avion on the single "Save My Love".
+Goulding also contributed with the closing theme song for the Japanese manga series Clevatess, with the original song "Destiny", which was later released as a single on 12 November.
+On 27 June, she performed her cover version of "Your Song" at the wedding of Jeff Bezos and Lauren Sánchez in Venice, Italy.